ICIWorld’s Charities and Aid Resource Page

 • B’nai Brith Canada: Organizing a clothing drive on Sept.
 25 through donation points in major centres.
 For details, sites: 416-633-6224 ext.108 or http://www.bnaibrith.ca

-Knights of Columbus are Catholic gentlemen committed to the exemplification of charity.
+• Knights of Columbus: A group of Catholic gentlemen committed to exemplifying charity.

-Boy Scouts of America The National Council of the Boy Scouts of America supports more than 300 local councils that provide quality youth programs, including Cub Scouting, Boy Scouting, and Venturing.
+• Boy Scouts of America: The National Council of the Boy Scouts of America supports over 300 local councils, offering quality youth programs like Cub Scouting, Boy Scouting, and Venturing.

-Habitat for Humanity Canada Builds affordable housing for families in need.
-This program is a “hand up,” not a “hand out.”
+• Habitat for Humanity Canada: Dedicated to building affordable housing for families in need, providing a “hand up” rather than a “handout.”